pmdevita/hikari-atsume/ideas.md

 for the application, and I think knowing this lays out a key boundary for the handles system.

+#### Postscript: How would hurricane actually configure then?

+App would keep a table of hurricanes and a table of guild-user locations.
+When hurricane and users match, it creates another channel and keeps track in another table of hurricane-guild channels.
+It would then lookup channels for messaging updates by hurricane-guild.

+It's really hard to say how we could abstract this any further.
+We will always need to know hurricane and guild at runtime anyways, we can't handwave away this lookup any further.

 ### Star Board

 Star Board is an application that allows users to save the "best of" messages in